kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 working order for the release.
 Once code freeze begins, the release notes draft is transfered to a google doc which is made public to the Kubernetes community.
 The doc will be edited by SIG leads and SIG members but will also be edited for grammar and uniform style by the release notes team.
+The Release Notes team should use the [template](relnotes-template.md) to organize the raw generated release notes in the Google doc as best as possible and help to guide SIG leads and members in their further editing of the release notes.
+The final edited release notes should follow this template.
 The changelog must also be generated and the release notes tool must continue to be run on the release branch in order to pull in any outstanding PRs that are merged between the beginning of code freeze and the release.